No Girls Allowed: The Story of Murderous Mom Paula Marie Sims

 Their conversations would only be in private afterwards but Paula's words “you were disappointed when Loralei was a girl” would resound in detectives' minds for a very long time.

-Police were desperate to find the infant, but her own parents weren’t very cooperative.
+Police were desperate to find the infant, but her parents weren’t being cooperative with police.
 Rob spoke in a low monotone and Paula was inconsolable.
 With what little they were able to pull from the hysterical mother, however, they were beginning to feel a lot like Minnie Gray: something just didn’t feel right.

-As soon as the sun rose on Wednesday, June 18, 1986, police stepped up their search efforts by bringing in scent dogs, sent planes up for an aerial view search, and divers donned wetsuits to began searching the pond at the rear of the Sims’ home.
+As soon as the sun rose on Wednesday, June 18, 1986, police stepped up their search efforts by bringing in scent-tracking dogs, sent planes up for an aerial view search, and divers donned wet-suits to began searching the pond at the rear of the Sims’ home.

-Searchers found nothing that day, but they continued to search and they persisted in their questioning of Robert and Paula, especially hoping the baby's mother would remember something that could help them find Loralei.
-The Simses eventually hired an attorney to stop the investigators relentless questioning.
+Searchers found nothing that day, but they continued to search and they persisted in their questioning of Robert and Paula, especially hoping the baby's mother would remember something which could help them find Loralei.
+The Sims eventually hired an attorney to stop the investigators relentless questioning.